 - Be enrolled at least half-time (6 credits).

-Students who have already applied for and received FWS can check their work-study balances on BengalWeb in the Finance tab after award-year employment begins.
-This will display remaining work-study balance, placement, and supervisor contact information.
+Students who have already applied for and received FWS and/or SWS can check their Work-Study balances on MyISU in the My Financial Aid card after award-year employment begins.
+This will display remaining Work-Study balance, placement, and supervisor contact information.